medplum/medplum/packages/docs/blog/2023-10-27-digital-health-operations/2023-10-27-digital-health-operations.md

 # Digital Health is an Operations Game

 Digital health companies are at the forefront of revolutionizing patient experience by combining quality care, at lower costs, and at national scale.
-Typically, they target a specific healthcare niche, concentrating on top-notch execution.
+Typically, they target a specific healthcare niche, concentrating on _top-notch execution_.
 Their ultimate goal?
 To merge an exceptional patient experience with smooth operations behind the scenes.

 When operations are executed right, patients have a seamless experience - everything Just Works <sup>TM</sup>.
-In this post, we will delve into the four foundational elements that make digital health operations truly stand out:
+At Medplum, we've worked with many excellent digital health implementations, and there are four foundational elements that make their operations truly stand out:

 1. [Well-defined Service Menu](#well-defined-service-menu)
 2. [Top of License Care](#top-of-license-care)